Persian Yellow Rose flowers

 An old-fashioned favourite, this tall rose has showy double bright yellow flowers in early summer; bushy, upright habit, hardy and resistant to disease; blooms form on old wood so use caution when pruning; all roses need full sun and well-drained soil

 Persian Yellow Rose is clothed in stunning fragrant yellow flowers at the ends of the branches in late spring.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
 The fruits are showy deep purple hips displayed from mid to late fall.
 The spiny brick red bark adds an interesting dimension to the landscape.

 Persian Yellow Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Persian Yellow Rose is recommended for the following landscape applications;

 - General Garden Use